vanaacken/Codam_Analytics/README.md

 # Codam_Analytics

-For this project we used a venmo dataset
+For this project we used a venmo dataset to reveal some spooky public information 👻

 ### Prerequisites